 If you have had a drink lately, you may wish to know how long it will stay and be detected in your bloodstream.
-But measuring the time it lasts before disappearing from your system can depend on many different factors.
-It can obviously be affected by the amount of alcohol you have consumed, its strength, type and measure as well as how many drinks you have had.
+However, measuring the time it lasts before disappearing from your system can depend on many factors.
+It can be affected by the amount of alcohol you have consumed, its strength, type and measure, and how many drinks you have had.

-If you are judging by a person with healthy liver functions, it can take approximately an hour for one drink to leave the body.
-This, of course, may differ if your liver is not working properly or you are taking medication.
+If you judge a person with healthy liver functions, it can take approximately an hour for one unit of alcohol to leave the body.
+This may differ if your liver is not working correctly or you are taking medication.
 It generally takes the human body about an hour to break down a single unit of alcohol.
-But various considerations may have an impact on how quickly alcohol disappears, including an individual’s gender, age and weight.
+However, various considerations may impact how quickly alcohol disappears, including an individual’s gender, age and weight.
 How long does it take for the effects of drinking to wear off?

-The time it takes can depend on your metabolism; which is based on how much you have had to eat and how quickly your body can turn food into energy.
+The time it takes can depend on your metabolism, which is based on how much you have had to eat and how quickly your body can turn food into energy.
 If you are younger, you have a quick metabolism and can process it in less time than an older person.
-It takes longer for alcohol to leave a woman’s body than a mans and it can have a greater effect on a lighter person than someone who is heavier.
+It takes longer for alcohol to leave a woman’s body than a man’s, and it can significantly affect a lighter person than someone heavier.